If you are making exams with

 .csv, and a directory

 pix(linked to pictures in

-/home/sysmgmnt/registration/pictures/) 5) Decide what is to be the lowest numbered exam.
-The default is 101.
-If you want to change that, add the number as one more argument to the
+/home/sysmgmnt/registration/pictures/) 5) If you are happy with the default 101 for the lowest numbered exam, skip this step.
+But otherwise, decide what is to be the lowest numbered exam and add the number as one more argument to the

 fgrep BoundingBox mc*.ps(replace * with correct version) is 72 times the number inches in the

-shell.physics.rutgers.edu) you should do so: If a secretary is supervising your printing, once you have checked everything out, tell your secretary you are ready to have the exams printed, probably by sending email as described in
+shell.physics.rutgers.edu, physlinux* ) you should do so.
+If a secretary is supervising your printing, once you have checked everything out, tell your secretary you are ready to have the exams printed, probably by sending email as described in

 note2secy.
 She should then get back to you saying she is ready for you to submit the exams which will be printed within the next day, approximately, and telling you which printer to use, either 7503 or 6503.
 If you are handling the printing yourself, make sure you have a subdirectory